 - Roll each piece of dough into a rope about 10-12 inches long.
 Wrap the dough around each hot dog, pinching the ends of the dough together to seal.
 Place the hot dogs on the lined sheet pan.

-- Using a slotted spoon or flat strainer, dip each hot dog into the baking soda boil for 30 seconds.
-Place each sausage back onto the sheet pan.
+- Using a slotted spoon or flat strainer, dip each hot dog into the baking soda boil for 30 seconds per side.
+Place each hot dog back onto the sheet pan.

 - Brush the bagel dogs with the beaten egg.
 At this point you can add any bagel toppings if you desire.
 Bake until deep golden brown, about 15 minutes.